 Sign up to our newsletter for weekly updates.

-Bali – A beach club and two hotels, Desa Potato Head challenges ‘ubiquitous resort typologies’ on the Indonesian island and other tropical destinations.
+Bali – Potato Head Studios, one of two hotels at the resort Desa Potato Head, challenges ‘ubiquitous resort typologies’ on the Indonesian island and other tropical destinations.

 During the recent shows, brands such as Balenciaga, Versace and Chanel commanded the attention of omnichannel audiences via fashion – and spatial – design.